Verified and Tested 04/04/21

 To exit the virtual environment perform the following to drop back into your normal shell:

-Thank you for following along and feel free to check back with us for further updates or learn more about our reliable cloud hosting servers.
+Thank you for following along and feel free to check back with us for further updates or learn more about our reliable VPS hosting servers.